Chapter 6 Conveyance & Transportation Issues

 IN-FLIGHT MEDICAL EMERGENCIES

-Worldwide, more than one billion people travel by commercial aircraft every year, and this number is expected to double in the next 20 years.
-Increasingly, large aircraft combined with an aging flying population makes the incidence of onboard medical emergencies likely to increase.
+Increasingly, large aircraft, combined with an aging flying population, makes the incidence of onboard medical emergencies likely to increase.
 Approximately 1 in 10,000 to 40,000 passengers has a medical incident during air transport.
 Of these, approximately 1 in 150,000 requires use of in-flight medical equipment or drugs.
 The most commonly encountered in-flight medical events, in order of frequency, are the following:

 - Vasovagal syncope